jsincorporated/tp/docs/UserGuide.md

 ### i.
 Set a person's preferred social media : `prefer`

+If your contact has a specific social media they prefer to use.
+How do you remember all the different preferred mode of communication of all your contacts?
-You can set a specified person's preferred social media in **uNivUSal** as shown below.
+Well, you can easily set a specified person's preferred social media in **uNivUSal** as shown below.

 Format: `prefer INDEX s/SOCIAL`